HER2 / ERBB2 Biomarker

 - HER2 amplification and overexpression is a predictive biomarker for poor response to treatment with EGFR inhibitors.

 What treatment options are available?

-Colorectal cancer with HER2 amplification or overexpression should be treated with dual-targeted therapy against HER2 with the combination of trastuzumab with either pertuzumab or lapatinib alone or with chemotherapy.
+Colorectal tumors that have HER2 amplification and overexpression and are RAS and BRAF wild type should be treated with dual-targeted therapy against HER2 with the combination of trastuzumab with either pertuzumab or lapatinib alone or with chemotherapy.

-What are the potential side effects of immunotherapy?
+What are the common side effects of treatment?